xmos/sw_usb_audio/doc/sw_spdif.rst

 S/PDIF Transmit
 ---------------

-XS1 devices can support S/PDIF transmit up to 192kHz.
-The S/PDIF transmitter uses a
+XMOS devices can support S/PDIF transmit up to 192kHz.
+The XMOS S/SPDIF transmitter component runs in a single core and can be found in ``sc_spdif/module_spdif_tx``

+The S/PDIF transmitter core takes PCM audio samples via a channel and outputs them in S/PDIF format to a port.
+A lookup table is used to encode the audio data into the required format.

-lookup table to encode the audio data.
-It receives samples from the Audio core two at a time, one for each channel.
-For each sample, it performs a lookup on each byte, generating 16 bits of encoded data which it outputs to the port.
+It receives samples from the Audio I/O core two at a time (for left and right).
+For each sample, it performs a lookup on each byte, generating 16 bits of encoded data which it outputs to a port.

 S/PDIF sends data in frames, each containing 192 samples of the left and right channels.

-The core takes PCM audio samples via a channel and outputs them in S/PDIF format to a port.
 Audio samples are encapsulated into S/PDIF words (adding preamble, parity, channel status and validity bits) and transmitted in biphase-mark encoding (BMC) with respect to an *external* master clock.

 Note that a minor change to the ``SpdifTransmitPortConfig`` function would enable *internal* master clock generation (e.g. when clock source is already locked to desired audio clock).

 ..  list-table:: S/PDIF Capabilities